 - First, check the WordPress Site settings you loaded into Mobile Podcaster.
 The URL, username and password must be exact.
 Don’t forget to include http:// in your URL.

-- Finally, if you’re trying to publish to a WordPress.com site, make sure you have purchased the Space Upgrade on WordPress.com to accommodate the uploading of audio files.
-This starts at $20 per year.
+- Second, if you’re trying to publish to a WordPress.com site, make sure you have purchased the Premium Upgrade on WordPress.com to accommodate the uploading of audio files.
+This is beyond our control.

 - No Internet Connection Found – make sure you’re connected to the Internet to upload your podcast.
 This may be either wifi or cell connection (for example, 3G or 4G).